opentracing-contrib/java-spring-jaeger/README.md

 If no configuration options are changed and the user does not manually provide any of the beans that the auto-configuration process provides, the following defaults are used:

-* `unknown-spring-boot` Will be used as the service-name if no value has been specified to the property `spring.application.name`.
+* `unknown-spring-boot` Will be used as the service-name if no value has been specified to the property `spring.application.name` or `opentracing.jaeger.service-name` (which has the highest priority).
 * `CompositeReporter` is provided which contains the following delegates:
   - `LoggingReporter` for reporting spans to the console
   - `RemoteReporter` that contains a `UdpSender` that sends spans to `localhost:6831`